DebasmitaMallick/Contact-Management-App/README.md

 - **Contact Management**: Users can view, create, edit, and delete contacts.
 The application uses Redux Toolkit for state management.
 - **Charts and Maps**: Interactive visualizations are powered by Recharts (for charts) and Leaflet (for maps).

-For further customization or contribution, refer to the [contributing guidelines](#contributing) in the repository.

-If you encounter any issues or need additional help, please contact [yourname@example.com](mailto:yourname@example.com).